-Mr. Quella's qualifications to serve on our board of directors include his substantial experience in managing businesses; his experience in mergers and acquisitions; his familiarity with corporate finance and strategic business planning activities; and his extensive experience serving as a director for various public and private companies.
+Mr. Quella's qualifications to serve on our board of directors include his substantial experience in managing and advising businesses; his experience in mergers and acquisitions; his familiarity with corporate finance and strategic business planning activities; and his extensive experience serving as a director for various public and private companies.

 GANESH B. RAO has served as a member of our board of directors since the Take-Private Transaction in February 2019.
 Mr. Rao is a Managing Director of THL, which he joined in 2000.
 Prior to joining THL, Mr. Rao worked at Morgan Stanley & Co.
 Incorporated in the Mergers & Acquisitions Department and at Greenlight Capital, a hedge fund.
-Mr. Rao has served as a director of Black Knight and its predecessors since January 2014 and Ceridian HCM Holding Inc. since September 2013.
-In his capacity as Managing Director of THL, Mr. Rao also serves on the boards of the following privately held companies: AbacusNext, AmeriLife Group, Auction.com, HighTower Advisors, Nextech, Odessa and as a board observer of Guaranteed Rate.
+Mr. Rao has served as a director of Dayforce since September 2013.
+Mr. Rao served as a director of Black Knight from January 2014 until it was acquired by Intercontinental Exchange, Inc. in September 2023.

-Mr. Rao's qualifications to serve on our board of directors include his managerial and strategic expertise working with large growth-oriented companies as a Managing Director of THL, and his experience with enhancing value at such companies, along with his expertise in corporate finance.
+Mr. Rao's qualifications to serve on our board of directors include his managerial and strategic expertise working with large growthoriented companies as a Managing Director of THL, and his experience with enhancing value at such companies, along with his expertise in corporate finance.